 App Bubbles

 This is the multitasking upgrade Android users have been asking for forever.
-Bubbles used to be restricted to messaging apps, but with Android 17 Beta 2, Google confirmed that Bubbles is coming in a windowing mode.
-It means that you can turn any app on your phone, tablet or foldable into a floating bubble by long-pressing its launcher icon.
-The feature went system-wide with the Android 17 Beta 3 update.
+Bubbles used to be restricted to messaging apps, but Android 17 turns any app on your phone into a floating bubble by long-pressing its launcher icon.
+The floating window sits on top of whatever you are doing, so you can quickly check something and get back to your task.

 Separate Wi-Fi and Mobile Data Tiles

-Pixel users have been complaining about the combined Internet tile to switch between Wi-Fi and mobile data.
-Finally, Android 17 Beta 3 splits Wi-Fi and mobile data into separate Quick Settings tiles, exactly how it used to be before Android 12 arrived.
+Pixel users have been complaining about the combined Internet tile for years.
+And Android 17 finally splits Wi-Fi and mobile data into separate Quick Settings tiles, just like it used to be before Android 12.

 And there is more to it.
-Google also restored the single-tap Wi-Fi toggle, so you can enable or disable Wi-Fi with one tap instead of going through the Internet menu.
-Note that you may need to manually add the mobile data tile to your panel after updating to Android 17.
+Google has also restored the single-tap Wi-Fi toggle, so you can enable or disable Wi-Fi with one tap instead of opening the Internet menu.
+Note that you may need to manually add the mobile data tile to your panel after updating.
 While we are at it, here is our guide on how to customise Quick Settings on Pixel phones.

 Split-Screen Multitasking

-Android 17 is getting a 90:10 split-screen view for tall phones.
-In this mode, one app takes 90% of the screen while a second app is moved to the 10% screen area at the edge.
+Android 17 brings a 90:10 split-screen view for tall phones, where one app takes 90% of the screen and a second app takes the rest of the space.
 It seems inspired by OnePlus' Open Canvas.

-Apart from that, split-screen snap arrows have been added in Android 17 Beta 4.
-When you are in split-screen mode, you can now tap arrows on the divider to instantly snap between 50:50, 70:30 and 90:10 ratios without having to drag the bar around manually.
+On top of that, Android 17 adds split-screen snap arrows.
+When you are in split-screen mode, you can tap arrows on the divider to instantly snap between 50:50, 70:30 and 90:10 ratios without having to drag the bar around manually.

 New Contact Picker and Privacy Defaults